-Mr. Watzinger's offer letter provides for the grant of an option to purchase 450,000 shares of our Class B common stock, which we granted to him in April 2012, the grant on the three-year anniversary of his start date of an additional option to purchase 100,000 shares of our Class B common stock, which we granted to him in March 2015, and the right to purchase up to an aggregate of \$300,000 of our redeemable convertible preferred stock.
+In connection with Mr. Watzinger's offer to join our board of directors, Mr. Watzinger purchased 450,000 restricted shares of our Class B common stock in April 2012, and he was also granted on the three-year anniversary of his start date an option to purchase 100,000 shares of our Class B common stock, which we granted to him in March 2015, and the right to purchase up to an aggregate of \$300,000 of our redeemable convertible preferred stock.
 Mr. Watzinger exercised his right to purchase up to an aggregate of \$300,000 of our redeemable convertible preferred stock through an affiliated entity in connection with our Series A-1 financing in April 2012.